 - Fair: 630 to 649

 - Very Poor: 580 to 609

 If you have limited credit, Toyota Financial Services offers specific programs for qualified buyers.

 General Credit Tiers

-As with most things involving credit scores, the higher the better.
 A higher credit score will typically get you better rates on loans, including auto loans.
-And, while companies define their credit tiers differently, Experian splits its credit tiers this way (using FICO credit score):
+And, while companies define their credit tiers differently, Experian splits its credit tiers using the following structure (based on FICO credit score):

 - Very Good: 740 to 799